ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/indexes/indexing-related-documents.dotnet.markdown

   index related documents with `LoadDocument`.

 * [Include( )](../client-api/session/loading-entities#load-with-includes)
-  is an alternative session CRUD method that can pull data from related documents while reducing expensive trips to the disk.
+  is an alternative session CRUD method that can pull data from related documents while reducing expensive trips to the server.

 * People who are accustomed to relational models but want the agility and efficiency of document-based models should understand that [documents are most effective when they generally stand on their own](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/3-document-modeling) and [relations are harmless exceptions](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/10-static-indexes-and-other-advanced-options#indexing-referenced-data) to the rule.

 {INFO: Important}
-Indexes are updated automatically whenever related documents change.
+The indexes will be updated automatically whenever related documents change.
 {INFO/}

 {WARNING: Linking Many Documents to a Constantly Changing Document}